Explore Graduate Programs

 USF is classified by the Carnegie Foundation for the Advancement of Teaching in the top tier of research universities (RU/VH), a distinction attained by only 2.3 percent of all universities.
 Students work with internationally renowned faculty researchers in many settings to solve society's pressing problems.
 Click the link on the right for graduate faculty and visit department websites to learn more about faculty, students and their research.

 Students can pursue two graduate degrees simultaneously where a prescribed number of courses required for one degree may be applied to another degree that requires the same courses.
 Students can share up to 15 percent of credits required for both degrees.
-After gaining admission to the first program you should submit the Application for Dual Degree and all necessary credentials to the second program for consideration.
+After gaining admission to the first program you should submit the Application for Concurrent Degrees and all necessary credentials to the second program for consideration.

 Accelerated Bachelors to Master's Degrees